LamininSolutions/mfsql-connector/source/mfsql-integration-connector/context-menu-queue/index.rst

 Adding SQL Agent
 ~~~~~~~~~~~~~~~~

 The final step of the configation is to setup an agent that can trigger the spMFUpdateContextMenuQueue procedure.
 This procedure will check for any unprocessed items in the queue and process all the open items.
 The frequency of the updates should be considered in the light of the type of operation that is being supported, but is quite feasible to be set to 1 minute intervals.
 Be aware that this could have a performance impact.

+Every time the SQL agent runs it will process the oldest unprocessed queue item and will retry the item 5 times.
+This is controlled by the agent step and checking the update cycle.

 Consider having a control procedure to start and stop the agent to avoid it running in the background if updates using the event handler is only occasaional.